spacetelescope/stistools/doc/source/gettingstarted.rst

     # Writes changes to ~/.condarc

 Now we're ready to install the STScI Software Stack, we'll accomplish this by setting up a fresh Conda environment.
-Run the following command, you can change "astroconda" to be whatever name for the environment you wish.
+Run the following command, you can change "stisenv" to be whatever name for the environment you wish.

 .. code-block:: sh

-    $ conda create -n astroconda stsci
+    $ conda create -n stisenv stsci

 Once the installation is complete, you can access your new environment by activating it:

 .. code-block:: sh

-    $ source activate astroconda
+    $ source activate stisenv

 Once activated, you now have access to all of the STScI software, including stistools!
 If you want to deactivate an environment, you can do so like this:

 .. code-block:: sh

-    $ source deactivate astroconda
+    $ source deactivate stisenv

 Keep in mind that whenever you open a new terminal, by default your environment will not be activated (this can be changed).
 So be sure to activate it before attempting to use stistools.
 When in your environment, you can now interact with stistools like any other Python package.